jakubvalenta/video-pi/README.md

 ### Starting Video Pi

-1. Make sure the **HDMI or S-Video cable** is connected _before_ you power on the device.
+1. Make sure the HDMI or S-Video cable is connected _before_ you power on the device.
 2. Plug in the power source.

-When Video Pi finishes startup, it will show a desktop with dark background and the red Video Pi logo.
+When the computer finishes startup, it will show a desktop with black wallpaper and no icons.

 ### Video playback

-To start playing videos, **connect a USB stick** with the video files.
-Video Pi will play all files in **alphabetical order**.
-When it finishes the last file, it will start again with the first file without any break.
+To start playing videos, **connect a USB stick** with your video files.
+Video Pi will play all the files in **alphabetical order**.
+When it finishes the last file, it will start again with the first file without a break.

 When a USB stick is connected before the device starts, Video Pi will start **playing the videos immediatelly after starting up** (you don't need to